tnagels/alpine-blink1/README.md

 # alpine-blink1

 Alpine Linux with blink1-tool and blink1-tiny-server.
+Updated to contain the newest tools and server as they were moved to a different repository.

 ## Credits